-4.2.3 Management measures
+8.1 Management measures

-Provide details of programmes in place in the range States to manage populations of the species in question (e.g. controlled harvest from the wild, captive breeding or propagation, reintroduction, ranching, quota systems, etc.).
-Include, where appropriate, details such as planned harvest rates, planned population sizes, mechanisms for ensuring that the advice of those responsible for management of the species is taken account, mechanisms into and criteria for the establishment of quotas, etc.
+Provide details of programs in place in the range States to manage populations of the species in question (e.g. controlled harvest from the wild, captive breeding or artificial propagation, reintroduction, ranching, quota systems, etc.).
+Include, where appropriate, details such as planned harvest rates, planned population sizes, mechanisms and criteria for the establishment and implementation of quotas, etc.